 With more combined sewers than average, our network comes under more strain from urban water runoff when it rains.
 In periods of unusually high rainfall, when sewer capacity is overloaded, storm overflows are activated using a separate pipe to allow wastewater, heavily diluted with rainwater, to flow directly into rivers or the sea to help prevent flooding of streets, homes and businesses.
 We are investing significantly in additional storage and rainwater management solutions to reduce the need for spills, and we have already delivered a significant reduction since 2020.
-We are also exploring new and innovative ways of working, such as nature-based solutions and partnerships with groups such as The Rivers Trust.
+We are also exploring new and innovative ways of working, such as nature-based solutions and partnerships with

-- >60 per cent reduction in spills from storm overflows in the decade to 2030 - the highest targeted reduction in the sector - 30 per cent reduction in pollution incidents, maintaining zero serious pollutions - 40 per cent reduction in internal sewer flooding - Upgrading 80 treatment works to reduce phosphorus levels - Installing batteries and generators to reduce pollution incidents caused by power cuts - Working with others to improve water quality in Windermere
+- >60 per cent reduction in spills from storm overflows in the decade to 2030 - the highest targeted reduction in the sector - 30 per cent reduction in pollution incidents, and zero serious pollutions - 40 per cent reduction in internal sewer flooding - Upgrading 80 treatment works to reduce phosphorus levels - Installing batteries and generators to reduce pollution incidents caused by power cuts - Working with others to improve water quality in Windermere multiple planning horizons to protect long-term resilience and sustainability.
+We look at key trends and developments in the external environment, strategic priorities to deliver our purpose and other things that are material to our stakeholders.
+We undertake long-term horizon scanning, and use an adaptive planning approach to ensure we are delivering our commitments in the most efficient and effective way, whatever the future brings.